-To the parent:
+To the parent

 We encourage all parents to play an active role in the education of their children.
 The purpose of this student handbook is to give guidelines to the behaviors expected in the school.
-The handbook also allows parents to access information about the school.
+The handbook also allows parents to communicate with teachers and access information about the school.

-2. STUDENT CODE OF CONDUCT: the 6P's
+2. STUDENT CODE OF CONDUCT